 It brought back not only all characters from KOF 2002 from the Arcade and console versions (Except for K9999, who was Put on a Bus and replaced by Nameless, a brand new character), but in general, it brought back all characters who appeared during the NESTS chronicles, resulting in the biggest roster in the franchise so far with 52 different characters.
 (Though you if you want to get technical, it's actually 66 characters, including EX characters, hidden characters, (which have been banned,) and the final bosses.
 (Which have also been banned.))

-It also includes colorful stages with a lot of cameos, contrasting the gray, desaturated stages from the classical KOF 2002 and the lacking stages from Neowave; stages including a beautiful beach in Italy (For the Fatal Fury and 97 Special Team, and Geese), The NeoGeo World (An amusement park for K's Team and Pretty Girls Team), a station in Korea (For Kim's Team and the new Edit Team), some ancient ruins in Cambodia (perfect for the Ikari and Father Teams), a Chinese Restaurant (Fitting for the Psycho Soldiers), a street in front of a concert hall (For the Agents and Woman's team), The Kyokugen Gym (Where you can even spot Gato and Hotaru from Garou: Mark Of The Wolves), a spectacular battle arena (For Iori Team, the New Faces Team, and Goenitz), a colorful High School in Japan (For Kyo and company), an ominous yet awesome Abandoned Laboratory (for Kyo clones and NESTS lackeys), and probably the best of them all, remastered versions of the stages for the bosses (Including the Skynoah stage for Omega Rugal); Clone Zero's and Igniz's stages are particularly gorgeous and well detailed, specially with their new music.
+It also includes colorful stages with a lot of cameos, contrasting the gray, desaturated stages from the classical KOF 2002 and the lacking stages from Neowave; stages including a beautiful beach in Italy (For the Fatal Fury and 97 Special Team, and Geese), The NeoGeo World (An amusement park for K's Team and Pretty Girls Team), a station in Korea (For Kim's Team and the new Edit Team), some ancient ruins in Cambodia (perfect for the Ikari and Father Teams), a Chinese Restaurant (Fitting for the Psycho Soldiers), a New York street in front of a concert hall (For the Agents and Woman's team note there are even cameo apprarances by Lucky Glauber and Brian Battler, members of the American Sports Team from KOF 94, with Heavy D! appearing in the beach stage), The Kyokugen Gym, located in Taiwan (Where you can even spot Gato and Hotaru from Garou: Mark Of The Wolves), a spectacular battle arena in Greece (For Iori Team, the New Faces Team, and Goenitz), a colorful High School in Japan (For Kyo and company), an ominous yet awesome Abandoned Laboratory (for Kyo clones and NESTS lackeys), and probably the best of them all, remastered versions of the stages for the bosses (Including the Skynoah stage for Omega Rugal); Clone Zero's and Igniz's stages are particularly gorgeous and well detailed, specially with their new music.

 Speaking of music, the stages have several remixed versions of old songs, as well as new music for some teams.
 See SNK for more details.